tecunningham/tecunningham.github.io/_drafts/two-systems.md

 Returning to the initial examples, we can apply the sniffer-dog theory.

-**(1) Judging the distance of an object.** It's easy to get a feeling for how far away something is, but the process is actually very complicated.
-Our judgments are affected by dozens of different details: the colour, shape, the blur of the image on the eye, the parallax between the eyes, and the contraction in the lens of the eye needed to bring the image into focus.
-Most of this inference is entirely unconscious -- we just get a sense of how far off an object is, without knowing what contributed to that sense.
+**(1) Judging the distance of an object.** When we see something we get an immediate feeling for how far away it is, but the underlying process is actually very complicated.
+Our judgments are affected by dozens of different details: among others, the colour, shape, the blur of the image on the eye, the parallax between the eyes, and the contraction in the lens of the eye needed to bring the image into focus.
+Most of this inference is entirely unconscious -- we just get a sense of how far off an object is without knowing which cues contributed to that sense.

-This explains a few observations:
+This explains a few observations about judgment of distance:

 1. We have certain predictable biases in our estimates of distance.
 The blurriness of an object is ordinarily a good cue for its distance, but on foggy days everything is blurry, and so on foggy days people systematically overestimate distances.
-For the same basic reason people tend to overestimate the distance of blue objects, and overestimate the weight of cold objects.
+For the same reason people tend to overestimate the distance of blue objects, and overestimate the weight of cold objects.
-2. Failure to introspect laws;
+2. We have trouble introspecting the laws we are using to judge distance;
 3. Our judgments of distance are worse when information is presented in an unusual format.

 **(2) Judging the probability of an event.** There are a lot of academic studies on peoples' ability to estimate the probabilities of events, and they often find that people are both (a) remarkably bad at estimating probabilities, and (b) their estimates are inconsistent.

 A famous example is the following: suppose I tell you that Linda is intellectual and went to a liberal arts college, and then ask you which of two facts is more likely, "Linda is a bank teller," or "Linda is a bank teller and active in the feminist movement."
 Many people answer that the second statement is more likely.
 But that's impossible: the second statement implies the first one, so it can't have a higher probability.
 What seems to be happening is that we get a positive *feeling* about the second statement, and when asked about relative probabilities we use that feeling as a guide.
-But the feeling we get is actually calibrated to predict something other than probabilities -- .
+But the feeling we get must be calibrated to predict something other than probabilities -- .

 Explains: